Star Wars Episode I: Racer

+Gameplay

-GameplayStar Wars Episode I: Racer features a variety of tracks spanning several different planets.
-It includes all of the racers featured in the movie as well as additional competitors exclusive to the game.
-The player character's podracer is equipped with a boost function that the player can activate.
-While activated the podracer's temperature will rise, and if the player boosts for too long, the engines will explode, destroying the podracer and costing the player several seconds to respawn and continue racing.
+Star Wars Episode I: Racer features a variety of tracks spanning several different planets.
+It includes all of the racers in the film, plus exclusive competitors.
+The player character's podracer is equipped with an afterburner that the player can engage for a boost of speed.
+While the engine is engaged, its temperature will rise.
+If pushed for too long, it will suffer an engine fire and explode, destroying the podracer and costing the player several seconds to respawn and continue racing.
 The podracer will also be destroyed if one or both engines sustain severe damage from colliding into too many walls or obstacles, requiring the player to steer carefully to avoid falling behind.
 The player can also actively repair the podracer while competing, but doing so slows the podracer until repairs are either complete or stopped.

-Three single player game modes are available in the game.
+Three single-player game modes are available.
 In Tournament mode, the player character competes in a championship.
-Completing races awards money, with higher ranked finishes resulting in higher payouts.
+Completing races awards money, with higher-ranked finishes resulting in higher payouts.
 This can be used to buy parts or repair droids, unlock new tracks, and unlock new racers.
 Free Race mode allows the player to practice any previously unlocked courses using any unlocked racer.
 The player character cannot earn money or unlock tracks and racers, but can set the difficulty of the opponents.
-Time Attack pits the player character against the clock, racing along to try to achieve the fastest time on the given course.
-This mode is absent from the PC version.
-Instead the Free Play mode allows the player to set the number of computer opponents to 0.
+Time Attack pits the player character against the clock, racing to achieve the fastest time on the given course.
+This mode is not available in the PC version.
+Instead, the Free Play mode allows the player to set the number of computer opponents to 0.

-Multiplayer is also offered on all platforms, though it differs between the PC and console versions.
-The Nintendo 64 and Sega Dreamcast versions feature a two player splitscreen mode, while the Windows and Macintosh versions allow for play over a Local Area Network (LAN).
-This Windows version uses the deprecated IPX protocol to accomplish this, while the Macintosh version uses the TCP/IP stack.
-The multiplayer mode can support up to eight players.
+Multiplayer mode differs between the PC and console versions.
+The N64 and Dreamcast versions feature a two-player split-screen mode, and the Windows and Macintosh versions allow play over a local area network (LAN).
+This Windows version uses the deprecated IPX protocol to accomplish this, and the Macintosh version uses TCP/IP.
+The multiplayer mode can support up to 8 players.